 Operational risk is the possibility of business operations failing due to inefficiencies or breakdown in your internal processes, people and systems.
-Human error is one of the common sources of such risk.
-External events, such as regulatory changes, can also give rise to it.
+Human error and external events (such as regulatory changes) are a few of the common sources of such risk.

 Types of operational risk